aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - Two sets of (virtual) leaf switches, serving endpoints such as servers.
 - Two (virtual) layer2-only switches often used for management connectivity to the servers.

-Integration with CloudVision is not included in this example to keep everything as simple as possible.
-In this case, the Ansible host will communicate directly with the switches using eAPI.
+Ansible playbooks are included to show the following:

+- Building the intended configuration and documentation
+- Deploying the configuration directly to the switches using eAPI
+- Deploying the configuration via CloudVision to the switches, thereby including a full change-based workflow with rollback capability etc.

 ## Installation

 Requirements to use this example:

 - Follow the installation guide for AVD found [here](../../docs/installation/collection-installation.md).
+- If you intend to use the integration with CloudVision, follow the separate installation guide for the CVP collection [here](https://cvp.avd.sh/en/latest/docs/installation/collection-installation/).
-- Run the following playbook to copy the examples to your current working directory, for example `ansible-avd-examples`:
+- Run the following playbook to copy the AVD **examples** to your current working directory, for example `ansible-avd-examples`:

 `ansible-playbook arista.avd.install_examples`